zsiki/GeoEasy/doc/step_by_step.rst

 Let's calculate orientation for station *12*.
 Click on the point *12* with the right mouse button in the graphic window.
 Select **Orientation** from the popup window.
-A list with the backsight directions are displayed, orientation angle in the first column and point ID in the second.
+A list with the back-sight directions are displayed, orientation angle in the first column and point ID in the second.

 .. figure:: images/ori_list.png